Monday Market Rundown

 Get the latest intel on Washington's fiscal woes.Close

 Here’s our Monday rundown of the economic news released last week:

-- Unemployment Claims.
-The number of Americans filing for unemployment benefits for the first time fell by 4,000 during the week ending Sept.
-29. The number of first-time claims for that week stood at 367,000.
-The four-week moving average held steady at 375,000.
+Unemployment Benefits.
+The number of Americans filing for unemployment benefits for the first time fell by 25,000 for the week that ended Dec.
+1. The four-week average of first-time claims was up 2,250.

 Employee Productivity.
 The productivity of U.S. workers increased 2.9 percent in the third quarter, the largest increase in three years.
 Productivity over the last year has slowed from the previous two years though, which could indicate hiring will begin rise more significantly.

 Construction Spending.
 Driven by a three percent increase in housing construction, overall construction spending in the country increased by 1.4 percent in October.

 Factory Orders.
 Orders for factory goods increased 0.8 percent in October.

 Manufacturing Surveys.
 The Institute for Supply Management’s index of manufacturing activity fell to 49.5, which indicates the sector is contracting, but the Markit Economics purchasing managers’ index increased from 51 to 52.8, which indicates the manufacturing sector is expanding slightly.